bluemonk/modern-emacs/README.md

 # Use a better theme

 This is largely a matter of preference.
+Browse
+[this gallery]{https://emacsthemes.com/} and choose one that you like.
-I like the zenburn theme, to install it like this:
+I like the zenburn theme; you can install it with the following command:

 <kbd>M-x package-install [RET] zenburn-theme [RET]</kbd>